tosdr/tosdr-build/README.md

 To build:

-1. Make sure you have the git [submodule](http://www.git-scm.com/book/en/Git-Tools-Submodules) in the `dist/` folder and that it is up-to-date (i.e. by running `git submodule add https://github.com/tosdr/tosdr.org.git dist` and `cd dist && git pull`).
+1. Make sure you have the git [submodule](http://www.git-scm.com/book/en/Git-Tools-Submodules) in the `dist/` folder and that it is up-to-date (see above).

     The source files are used to generate the content of the [tosdr.org repository](https://github.com/tosdr/tosdr.org), generated in the `dist/` folder.